 - Try some home exercises.
 You don't need weights or machines to get your heart rate up and your muscles moving.
 The weight of your own body can be plenty of resistance for exercises like dips, squats, planks, push-ups and more.
 Plus you can do these bodyweight exercises anywhere!

 - Explore the city with a bike ride.
 Cycling is an excellent low-impact (easy on your joints) exercise.
 From your bike you can explore new areas while pushing your physical and mental limits.
-See how to get back to safe cycling in the COVID-19 era.

 - Learn a new dance.
 Dancing is a great way to bring joy to your workout.
 If you're not sure how to move in rhythm or what to do with your hands, try a choreographed video to get started!
 Try this easy-to-follow dance to "Can't Stop the Feeling.”